roayahelal/covid-19/README.md

 # COVID-19 - Coronavirus cases tracker

 ## Background
 The purpose of creating this tracker was to have a well-presented reliable and precise source for key statistics of the current COVID-19 situation.
+The project has been deployed as a githib page (https://roayahelal.github.io/covid-19/)

 ![alt text](https://github.com/roayahelal/covid-19/blob/master/screenshots/Screen%20Shot%202020-06-06%20at%205.21.07%20PM.png)
 ![alt text](https://github.com/roayahelal/covid-19/blob/master/screenshots/Screen%20Shot%202020-05-25%20at%205.43.07%20AM.png)
 ![alt text](https://github.com/roayahelal/covid-19/blob/master/screenshots/Screen%20Shot%202020-06-06%20at%205.21.47%20PM.png)